Buidlor/BeCode-WebDev-notes/README.md

 - Now you need to build the image: `docker build -t myimage .`  (Don't forget the '.')
 - Run the container now with: `docker run -p 8080:80 myimage`

+- *In the end just go to docker-env and do :  `docker-compose up -d `